miteshanshu/WalletWing/README.md

-# Food App
+# E-Commerce App

-Welcome to the Food App!
+Welcome to the E-commerce App!
 This project is a groceries e-commerce app built using Firebase as the backend.

 ## Getting Started